dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 (\#eq:F-OR)
 \end{equation}

-\@ref(eq:F-OR) incorporates Hillis’ modification, which ensures that the constraint \@ref(eq:CovOrderings) is always obeyed and avoids a possibly negative (hence illegal) F-statistic.
+Eqn. \@ref(eq:F-OR) incorporates Hillis’ modification, which ensures that the constraint Eqn. \@ref(eq:CovOrderings) is always obeyed and avoids a possibly negative (hence illegal) F-statistic.
 The mean square (MS) terms are defined by (these are calculated directly using FOM values, not pseudovalues):

 \begin{equation}
 \left.\begin{matrix}